Wine for Christmas starters, brunches & canapés

 - Chablis, usually unoaked Chardonnay, would make a good match or

-- try a more rounded oaked Chardonnay
+- if you prefer the style, try a more rounded oaked Chardonnay

 - the versatile Chablis would also work and